Portsmouth, New Hampshire: Top employers

 According to the city's 2020 Comprehensive Annual Financial Report, the top ten employers in the city are:

 Arts and culture

 The Portsmouth Downtown Historic District encompasses the city's historic urban core and Market Square.
+The city has a vibrant restaurant culture.
+In 2023, it was reported that the city had 36,000 restaurant seats for a population of 22,000.